Mason County, Illinois

 General Description: 45-acre island/peninsula city park on river's edge comprised of forests and wetlands; adjoins Bellrose Meadows by trail

 Bellrose Island is home to many very large trees.
 During a Spring 2021 visit, trail beginnings were easy to follow from either Bellrose Island or Bellrose Meadows but eventually the trail became somewhat overgrown.
 There were areas of significant poison ivy.
 A creek through the island (see pictures below) did not have a bridge but we found an area upstream where we could cross and the creek appeared to travel underground.

-I try to not play favorites with local areas, but the large tree sizes and quantity of them at Bellrose was simply stunning.
+The large tree sizes and quantity of them at Bellrose was simply stunning.
 It is surprising that this central Illinois gem is not on everyone's 'must see' list.